marklogic-community/Corona/README.markdown

 #### Create a field
 Creates a field in the database.
-Fields can not share the same name as range indexes or aliases, they must be unique.
+Fields can not share the same name as range indexes or mappings, they must be unique.
 If the value of the incluced key is an object, you can exclude child keys in that object by adding an exclude parameter in the request.